 C-Corporations: Everything You Should Know

-The Benefits and Downsides of C-Corps:
+The Pros and Cons of C-Corporations:

 Like any business structure, C-Corps have their advantages and limitations, which you should consider before deciding.

 Pro: Personal Liability Protection

 According to the U.S. Small Business Administration, C-Corps offer the strongest protection to their owners from personal liability.
 Because a C-Corp is a separate legal entity, owners and shareholders can’t be held responsible for debts.
 In addition, they can’t be held liable for any lawsuits brought against the business.

 In other words, your personal assets aren’t at risk if your business experiences financial trouble.
 For many business owners, protecting their personal assets is paramount, which is why they opt for this structure.

 Con: Administrative Responsibilities

 C-Corporations are required to conduct the following actions: